nschoch/nschoch.github.io/_pages/advising.md

 * <i class="fas fa-phone" aria-hidden="true"></i>&nbsp;&nbsp;&nbsp;Call or text me (760) 201-6758
 * <i class="fas fa-envelope" aria-hidden="true"></i>&nbsp;&nbsp;&nbsp;Email me at <a href="mailto:nick@nickschoch.com?subject=Commercial mortgage advising" target="_blank" rel="noopener">nick@nickschoch.com</a>
 * <a href="https://m.me/the.nick.schoch" target="_blank" rel="noopener"><i class="fab fa-facebook-messenger"></i>&nbsp;&nbsp;&nbsp;&nbsp;Instant message me on Facebook</a>

-### My approach
-I am available to advise commercial real estate investors as they consider their financing and investment options.
-I have shifted from a traditional loan broker model to a consultant model.
-This saves you money as you no longer pay a percentage of the loan amount but instead pay for the time you need.
-This is especially helpful for investors that already have capital sources and just need an experienced, independent perspective to help them review capital sources, loan terms, process, and documents.

 <!---